jaisontj/cs6710_packetbeat/README.md

 ## Setup

-1. Install [Docker](http://docker.io) on Raspberry Pi.
+1. Install [Docker](http://docker.io) and [Docker-compose](http://docs.docker.com/compose/install/) by running bootstrap.sh as root
-2. Install [Docker-compose](http://docs.docker.com/compose/install/) on Raspberry Pi.
-3. Clone this repository on Raspberry Pi.
+2. Clone this repository on Raspberry Pi.

 *NOTE*: Give a try to [HypriotOS](http://blog.hypriot.com/) if you want to easily install Docker on your Raspberry Pi.